 Whether it is success or failure, victory or defeat, goodness or evil, or sadness or joy, it is Allah sub’haanahu wa ta’ala who gives human beings these days and grants to them in them whatever He pleases; “Such days (of varying fortunes) We give to men and men by turns” 3:140 And Allah knows best.

 Imam Luqman Ahmad

-Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a graduate of Omdurman Islamic University, and the son of converts to Islam.
-He is a writer, a researcher and founder of Mosque Without Borders, an American Muslim advocacy and care organization that advocates on behalf of American Muslim converts and other Muslims whose voices are muted.
-He.s also the Imam of the Islamic Society of Folsom, in Northern California.
-He is a former executive committee member of the North America Imams Federation (NAIF), and the CEO of ‘Mosque Without Borders’, an organization that address Muslim sectarianism.
-He is also and the author of the new book, “Double Edged Slavery “, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a look at the ideological underpinning of modern Salafist extremism.
-He blogs at imamluqman.wordpress.com, and can be reached at email@example.com.
+Imam Abu Laith Luqman Ahmad, ia an Associate Imam and Resident Scholar at the Toledo Masjid al-Islam in Ohio.
+He is a former executive committee member of the North America Imams Federation (NAIF), and the author of the book, “Double Edged Slavery “, a critical and authoritative look at the condition of Black American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a look at the ideological underpinning of modern Salafist extremism.
+He blogs at imamluqman.wordpress.com, and can be reached at firstname.lastname@example.org.